labloc/labloc.github.io/README.md

 Admin user: admin_demo / demo

-Owner user: locatar_demo / demo
+Owner user: demo_locatar / demo

+In progress: Upload files and pictures for Reports and News.